CAST-Extend/com.castsoftware.aip.datamart/README.md

 > Data transfer ABORTED for domain XXX<br>
 > Datamart install Fail

-And in the log\XXX.log file you can find this SQL error message:
+And in the outputdir/log/XXX.log file you can find this SQL error message:
 >DETAIL: Key (previous_snapshot_id)=(XXXXXXX:2020-11-10 23:46:00) is not present in table "dim_snapshots"

 Any bad reference to the ```dim_snapshots``` table denotes an erroneous snapshot.